iamkirankumaryadav/Library/AI/Computer Vision.md

 - Motion Sensor Cameras to Capture ( Name Plates ) Speeding Vehicles on Expressway
 - Robot Goal Keepers and Constant Football, Basketball and Cricket Monitoring.

+### Business Use Cases

+1. Visual Search Engines
+- Google Image, Bing and Yahoo Image Search
+- Google Lens ( Detailed Information from the Image
+- Pinterest Lens ( Visual Search for Online Shopping )

+2. Face Recognition at Facebook
+- Detect Face and Recognize the Person in an Image or Video.
+- Resognize Facial Expression.

+3. Amazon Go Stores
+- Shopping without Queue, Scan and Pay ( QR Code )
+- Motion and Weight Sensors, Cameras and Real Time Product Price Calculation.

+4. Tesla Auto Pilot
+- Autonomous Driving ( Eight Panaromic Cameras give 360 Degree Visibility upto 250 meters Range )
+- Ultrasonic Sensors are Installed to Detect Objects.
+- Radar Sensors to Process Information about Surroundings.
+- Adjust Speeds depending on Traffic Conditions, Brakes when approaching Obstacles, Change of Lane and Parking.

+5. Microsoft Inner Eye
+- Assist Radiology and Sergons who have to Works Closely for Inner Body Parts.
+- The Technology Presents 3D Models of Tumors ( Measure and Track Size and Spread )
 ### Deep Learning ( Convolutional Neural Network CNN )

 1. Create a Data Set comprised of Annotated Image or Use Existing One ( Annotation can be Category, Bounding Box and Classes )